7 Hopper HQ Alternatives: Better Grid Planners and Free Plans That Last

 4. Evergreen recycling

-Recycling turns a library of evergreen posts into a self-cycling queue so your best content keeps running without manual re-queuing.
-This is the single biggest workflow feature Hopper HQ lacks.
+Recycling turns a library of posts into a queue that refills itself.
+Your best content keeps running with no manual work.
+This is the biggest single feature Hopper HQ lacks.

-5. AI refresh so posts never go stale
+5. An AI refresh so reposts stay fresh

 6. Visual planning and bulk upload

-If Hopper HQ's grid preview and bulk upload were the draw, keep them.
-Later is the closest visual-planning match; most tools here support bulk import via CSV.
+If the grid preview and bulk upload were the draw, keep them.
+Later is the closest visual match.
+Most tools here also support bulk import by CSV.

 The 7 best Hopper HQ alternatives in 2026